 It’s no surprise that looking for an internship can sometimes leave you feeling defeated.
 Reality is great things don’t come easy.
 It’s essential to dedicate yourself to the process by putting forth enough time and effort.
-Down below, we cover six time management tips for prioritizing your internship hunt.
+In this article, we will cover six time management strategies for prioritizing your internship hunt.
 Since everyone is different, not all tips will be as beneficial for you.
 Pick and choose a mix that blends well with your personality.

 - Eisenhower Matrix

 The Eisenhower matrix works to prioritize which activities should be at the center of attention.
 This technique works best with people drawn to organization.
 What you’ll need to do is categorize your to do’s into two overarching categories: important and unimportant.
 Within those two categories, narrow down tasks further based on what’s urgent and non urgent.

 The categorized list helps identify which tasks need to be approached first with the most amount of energy.
 This can be extremely helpful if you live a busy life and are limited on time.
 The Eisenhower matrix will help you stay aligned on the path towards a fulfilling job for your future career goals.